mobily-enterprises/hooked-api/README.md

 });
 ```

-Here, the data manipulation was delegated to a hook, whoch added the random field to the returned data.
+Here, the data manipulation was delegated to a hook, which added the random field to the returned data.

 ## Scopes: Organizing Different Types of Data